-- Target FPGA including package and speed grade. - All applicable Xilinx Design Tools and simulator software versions.

-Additional files based on the specific issue might also be required.
+- Target FPGA including package and speed grade. - All applicable Xilinx Design Tools and simulator software versions. - The XCI file created during Aurora 64B/66B core generation - Additional files based on the specific issue might also be required.
 See the relevant sections in this debug guide for guidelines about which file(s) to include with the WebCase.